nmshd/documentation/_docs_integrate/form-fields-within-requests.md

 In the example, the Sender only requires the Recipient to fill out the string form field and select one of the different options of the selection form field, which is why the individual [FormFieldRequestItems]({% link _docs_integrate/data-model-overview.md %}#formfieldrequestitem) within the Request have specified corresponding values in their `mustBeAccepted` property.
 We assume that the Recipient wants to accept the Request and only wants to fill out the string form field and select one of the different options of the selection form field.

-If the Recipient wants to accept the Request for a form, it must accept all FormFieldRequestItems for which the `mustBeAccepted` property is set to `true`.
+If the Recipient wants to accept the Request containing form fields, it must accept all FormFieldRequestItems for which the `mustBeAccepted` property is set to `true`.
 It is therefore not permitted, for example, for the Recipient to refuse to fill out the string form field and instead fill out the integer form field.
 {: .notice--info}

 The Recipient refuses to fill out the integer form field.
 Also, the Recipient accepts filling out the string form field and selecting one of the different options of the selection form field.
-Thus, it responds to the Request for a form as follows:
+Thus, it responds to the Request containing form fields as follows:

 ```jsonc
 {